Dead Reckoning (1947 film): Critical responseDead Reckoning received largely mixed reviews from critics at the time of its release. The New York Times gave the film a mixed review, praising Bogart as "beyond criticism in a role such as Dead Reckoning affords him", with "some of the best all-around dialogue he has had in a long time." However, it was less kind to his co-star, Scott, "whose face is expressionless and whose movements are awkward and deliberate." Although the actions of Bogart's character are not particularly plausible at times, and the plot was considered to be "rambling" with "a lot of things about the script ... that an attentive spectator might find disconcerting," the Times found that "the suspense is skillfully drawn out." The Hollywood Reporter published a review describing the film as "almost too tough for its own good."Variety magazine also praised Bogart and liked the film, writing, "Humphrey Bogart's typically tense performance raises this average whodunit quite a few notches. Film has good suspense and action, and some smart direction and photography ... Bogart absorbs one's interest from the start as a tough, quick-thinking ex-skyjumper. Lizabeth Scott stumbles occasionally as a nitery singer, but on the whole gives a persuasive sirenish performance."

 In 2004, film critic Dennis Schwartz was critical of the film.
 He wrote, "This second-rate Bogart vehicle has the star depart from his usual tough-guy role, though he manages to get into plenty of the action.
 It plays as a bleak crime melodrama that is too complexly plotted for its own good ...
-There's some fun in watching the Bogart character romance the husky-voiced femme fatale character played by Lizabeth Scott, but not enough fun to overcome how unconvincing is the sinister plot."Time Out calls Scott "synthetic" but "alluring", and detects a "hint of self-parody" in Bogart's performance.
+There's some fun in watching the Bogart character romance the husky-voiced femme fatale character played by Lizabeth Scott, but not enough fun to overcome how unconvincing is the sinister plot."

+In 2010 Time Out called Scott "synthetic" but "alluring", and detects a "hint of self-parody" in Bogart's performance.
 It says that their "relationship never quite convinces, leading to a faintly embarrassing emotional climax."
 The film, according to the reviewer, "tries too hard to maintain its note of doomed noir romance," but is nevertheless "[h]ighly enjoyable".